Food Festivals: What To Book For 2022

 The Big Feastival

-Get in there early and grab yourself some tickets for The Big Feastival 2022, the ultimate feel-good festival located on Alex James’ farm in the Cotswolds.
-This year’s headliners are The Human League, Anne-Marie and Stereophonics, alongside acts including Sugababes and Jake Bugg.
+Foodies, be sure to secure yourself some tickets for The Big Feastival 2022, the ultimate feel-good festival located on Alex James’ farm in the Cotswolds.
+This year’s music headliners are The Human League, Anne-Marie and Stereophonics, alongside acts including Sugababes and Jake Bugg.
+And, of course, the food line-up is unrivalled, with stalls offering everything from Oli Baba’s legendary halloumi fries to gigantic hand-pressed burgers at Burger & Beyond.
 Check out our guide to the 2018 festival to get a feel for the vibes.
 26 – 28 August 2022, uk.thebigfeastival.com

 Abergavenny Food Festival